From fish, lobster and caviar

 Fresh caviar from Salzburg

-You too can enjoy the delicacies from the house of Grüll during a visit to their shop in the New Home Street 13 in Grödig Salzburg If you don't want to take the fish with you, you can try the same fish specialties in the bistro that were served to us.
+You can also try the fish, lobster and caviar from Grüll when you visit their shop in the Neue Heimat Straße 13 in Grödig near Salzburg If you don't want to take the fish with you, you can try the same fish specialties in the bistro that were served to us.
 A real feast for the palate!
 Let yourself be tempted by fish, lobster and caviar!

 Grüll fish specialties